 The $50 goes towards our fees, of course.

 Step 3: Gather the papers we need to prepare your bankruptcy and credit counseling

-Back at home, you will gather up for us all your bills, documents and other information necessary to get your case filed.
+When you’re back at home, you will need to gather up for us all your bills, documents and other information necessary to get your Chapter 13 Bankruptcy case filed.

-Once you know that filing bankruptcy is right for you….this part of the process is fun.
+Once you know that filing Chapter 13 bankruptcy is right for you….this part of the process is fun.

-Because this will be the last time you will have to deal with these bills.
+- This will be the last time you will have to deal with these bills

-After you make the decision to file bankruptcy, and as long as you follow through with your filing, it’s like telling us: “Here are my bills….You deal with them.”
+When you make the decision to file Chapter 13 Bankruptcy, and as long as you follow through with your filing, it’s like telling us: “Here are my bills….You deal with them.”

 Once you have the information gathered, we offer an appointment in our office with one of our staff to review the documents and make sure that you have the right paperwork and to make sure that we have answered all of your questions.